 A visible elastic can really ruin the perfect ponytail, which is why we love to hide our hair ties using bobby pins.
 Just pull your hair into a ponytail as you normally would, then grab a piece of hair from the edge.
-Wrap the strand around your elastic before pinning in place with a bobby pin.
+Wrap the strand around your elastic a few times before pinning in place underneath the base of your ponytail.
 Your elastic will be effectively hidden for a more mature, elevated style.
-And that’s a wrap!
+And that’s a wrap on this hack!

 Decorating your hair is an easy way to elevate any style, and you don’t even need to buy hair accessories to do it.
 All it takes is a bunch of bobby pins.
 Use your pins to adorn your hair with different shapes and patterns.
 Let your creativity flow or try a few of our favorites: triangles, arrows, hashtags, X’s, and diamonds.
-Basically, anything with straight lines works!
+Basically, anything made up of straight lines works!

-Even if you consider yourself masterful with makeup, you probably struggle with getting the perfect winged eyeliner from time to time.
+Even if you consider yourself masterful with makeup, you probably struggle with achieving the perfect winged eyeliner from time to time.
 To put an end to your struggle, we have a tip for getting a razor-sharp cat eye, even for those of us with the shakiest of hands.
 And of course, it involves a bobby pin.
 Place the straight edge of a pin against the outer corner of your eye and use it as a guide for your eyeliner.
 If you attempt to color outside of the lines, the excess liner will end up on the pin instead of your skin.